MontoyaAndres/platzi/README.md

 En algunas ocasiones podemos definir dos sub-estados para los datos que obtenemos de una peticion.
 Esto son:

 En pseudocódigo, decimos que ReactDOM.createPortal recibe los siguientes argumentos: (not component)

+### English

+Correct the following sentence: We enjoy to walk in the morning (it is incorrect)

+Correct the following sentence: He can cooks pasta and meat (not to cook)

+What do we use object pronouns for? (not b)